nevermore3d/Nevermore_Micro/README.md

 # About The Nevermore Micro

-VOCs (Volatile Organize Compounds) are known to cause sever health issues and even cause cancer in some cases.
+[VOCs (Volatile Organic Compounds)](https://en.wikipedia.org/wiki/Volatile_organic_compound) are common in daily life but VOCs generated from 3D printing are known to cause severe health issues and even cause cancer in some cases.

 ![Emitted VOCs](images/emitted-voc.jpg "Emitted VOCs")